Have a Good Vacation

 Daniel Ariely, Duke University

-1) Do lots of research and planning ahead of time.
+1) Do lots of research and planning ahead of time

 It sounds counterintuitive, but people get the biggest boost in happiness from the anticipation in the weeks before their vacations.
 All the planning, dreaming, reading guidebooks and surfing the Internet for recommendations doesn't just serve to enhance the actual vacation - it can be one of the best parts of the vacation.
-The more extensive your preparation, the more elation you will feel overall.

-2) Plan different stages.
+2) Plan different stages

 When going on a long vacation, you may get more satisfaction out of it if you break it into two or three distinct periods, changing locations and activities for each segment.

-3) Plan for at least one high point during the vacation.
+3) Plan for at least one high point during the vacation

-In fact, peak moments are a far more important factor than how much money you spend or whether you do everything on your itinerary.
+Peak moments are a far more important factor than how much money you spend or whether you do everything on your itinerary.
 So if you come across a museum that you absolutely adore, your best bet is to go ahead and spend the rest of your day there and skip the sights you may have felt obligated to visit.

-4) Save the high point for near the very end of your trip.
+4) Save the high point for near the very end of your trip

-5) Don't sweat the low points during a vacation.
+5) Don't sweat the low points during a vacation

-6) Take photos, but not too many.
+6) Take photos, but not too many

 Avoid documenting your entire trip with hundreds of shots.
 Taking and keeping many photos dulls positive memories because when you see all of them, you're reminded of all the tedious moments.
 You need just a few photographs of spectacular moments to trigger powerful and pleasing memories

-7) Keep the memories of your vacation alive once you get home.
+7) Keep the memories of your vacation alive once you get home

-Studies indicate that the pleasurable feelings you get from a vacation fade very fast.
 The boost to your happiness is gone within a few weeks unless you make a conscious effort to shape and enhance the memories and feelings.
 To help do this, display a few select photos from the vacation where you can see them every day (on your computer screen saver or your night table).
 Also relive the trip with friends and family.
 The more you can use your vacation in social situations to provide conversation fodder, the longer-lasting your enjoyment.

 By permission, from